kunnath/Emoscan/README.md

 ```

 ### Performance Optimization
-- Frame processing every 3rd frame for real-time performance
+- **Enhanced**: Frame processing every 2nd frame for improved real-time performance
 - Automatic resolution adjustment for network cameras
-- Buffering and retry mechanisms for unstable connections
+- **New**: Advanced buffering and retry mechanisms for unstable connections
+- **New**: Multiple reconnection attempts with smart backoff
 - Efficient data structures for historical analysis
+- **New**: Camera health monitoring and automatic recovery

 ## 🔧 Troubleshooting